andretcarpizo/murmur/DEVLOG.md

 - Refactor: some crate docs to example .

 ### Other
+- 2023-12-24 10: 12:04
 - 2023-12-24 09: 56:37
 - 2023-12-23 16: 27:45
 - 2023-12-23 16: 13:43
 - 2023-12-23 07: 57:58
 - 2023-12-22 04: 54:11

-### Breaking Changes
-- Breaking: Changes NfMd Variants are deprecated and will be replaced by their equivalent NfFa Variant in the next release

 ### Added
+- Add: non_exhaustive attribute to IconKind enumeration
 - Add: examples folder
 - Add: whisper_with_fallback method experimental

+### Removed
+- Remove: whisper_or_else

+### Breaking Changes
+- Breaking: Changes NfMd Variants are deprecated and will be replaced by their equivalent NfFa Variant in the next release

 ### Changed
 - Update: README.md content and structure